Derek Winnert

 Current post is tagged

-Pay or Die! *** (1960, Ernest Borgnine, Alan Austin, Zohra Lampert, Robert F Simon, Renata Vanni, John Marley) – Classic Movie Review 13,360
+Pay or Die **** (1960, Ernest Borgnine, Alan Austin, Zohra Lampert, Robert F Simon, Renata Vanni, John Marley) – Classic Movie Review 13,360

-Richard Wilson’s 1960 crime film Pay or Die! tells the real-life story of Mafia families as they set up shop in New York just before World War One.
-Ernest Borgnine stars as the NYPD Lieutenant whose ‘Italian Squad’ takes on the Black Hand.
+The 1960 crime film Pay or Die tells the real-life story of Mafia-led extortion racketeers in lower Manhattan’s Little Italy.
+Ernest Borgnine stars as the NYPD Lieutenant whose Italian Squad takes on the Black Hand.

-Producer/ director Richard Wilson’s 1960 American biographical crime film Pay or Die! tells the real-life story of the violent machinations of Mafia families as they set up shop in New York just before World War One.
+Producer/ director Richard Wilson’s 1960 American biographical crime film Pay or Die tells the real-life story of the violent machinations of Mafia families as they set up shop in New York just before World War One.

 It is a downbeat and realistic telling of a powerful tale about NYPD Lieutenant Joe Petrosino (Ernest Borgnine), the policeman who led the special team who took the Mafia on, made all the more so for being true.
-The film centres on the operation of Petrosino and his ‘Italian Squad’ against the extortion rackets of the Black Hand in lower Manhattan’s Little Italy between 1906 and 1909.
+The film centres on the operation of Petrosino and his ‘Italian Squad’ against the extortion rackets of the Black Hand (La Mano Nera) in lower Manhattan’s Little Italy between 1906 and 1909.

 The cast